< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On January 21, 1865, the Washington Territorial Legislature establishes Yakima County.
-Yakima County includes most of the land in the former Ferguson County, which was established in 1863 and disestablished in 1865.
+Yakima County includes most of the land in the former Ferguson County, created in 1863 and dissolved three days earlier on on January 18, 1865.
 The county is located more or less in the area of the future Yakima and Kittitas counties combined.

 At the time it was established, Yakima County was bounded by the Simcoe Mountains on the south, the Cascade Mountains on the west, the Wenatchee River on the north, and the Columbia River from below Wallula to Wenatchee on the east.